-Today the Supreme Court in Rakesh Vaishnav v.
-Union of India & Ors, ordered an interim stay on the implementation of the three farm laws: Farmers (Empowerment & Protection) Agreement of Price Assurance & Farm Services Act, 2020, Farmers Produce Trade & Commerce (Promotion & Facilitation) Act, 2020 and Essential Commodities (Amendment) Act, 2020.
+On 12 January 2021, the Supreme Court in Rakesh Vaishnav v.
+Union of India & Ors, ordered an interim stay on the implementation of three farm laws: Farmers (Empowerment & Protection) Agreement of Price Assurance & Farm Services Act, 2020, Farmers Produce Trade & Commerce (Promotion & Facilitation) Act, 2020 and the Essential Commodities (Amendment) Act, 2020.

 Three petitions are before the Court: one challenges the constitutionality of the farm laws; the second supports the implementation of the laws and; the third, filed by some NCT Delhi residents, claims that these protests violate their fundamental rights.